Skip to main content

 PURPOSE:

-To consider the creation of six positions for the D.A.’s Digital Forensics Unit; and
+To consider the creation of one position for the D.A.’s Digital Forensics Unit; and

-To consider the creation of three positions for the District Attorney’s Operations and Special Projects Unit; and
+To consider the creation of one position for the D.A’s Operations and Special Projects Unit; and

 To approve the addition to the fleet of one law enforcement vehicle for a P.O.S.T. certified Digital Forensics Manager; and to